desktopui/silver-bullet/docs/motivation.md

 In the end, it's fun to learn anyway!

-## Do we need GUI frameworks at all?
+## Do we need cross-platform GUI frameworks at all?

 So we decided that we still need desktop apps sometimes.
 Do we really need cross-platform UI for that?
 Why we can't use the native library that was meant to be the best?